LOADING.

 Giant Tortoises, Galapagos Islands

-Giant Tortoises are known as the “slow and steady migrators.”
+Giant tortoises are known as the “slow and steady migrators.”
 They don’t cover a great distance.
 In fact, they only migrate a little less than four miles over a migration period of two to three weeks, but they migrate, nonetheless.
 Their journey begins in the highlands of Santa Cruz Islands.
 When the rainy season starts in December, they slowly make their way to the lowlands until about June or July, then return back to the highlands.

 animal migrations giant tortoise Galapagos islands